aws/mynah-ui/docs/DATAMODEL.md

 If you want to specify a custom aspect ratio within the available options above, you can also do that for the `img` items too.

 ### Tip 6
 Even though we don't want you to write styles for the components, you might have some real edge cases you have to adjust the styles of your renderer(s).
-In this case you can use `id` or `class` attributes and define your styles in your style files properly.
+In this case you can use directly `style` attribute with 100% care of it or using an `id` or `class` attributes to define your styles in your style files properly.

 That's all!, please also see the **[samples data](https://github.com/aws/mynah-ui/blob/6dd5cfbbb9e9d67fec19c40a2f9fbd7dba4c027c/example/src/samples/sample-data.ts#L544)** of both options we've used in the example app.